The most common credit limit on Cycle To Work Scheme purchases makes this a very popular and competitive price point

 "Every so often in this job you review a bike that makes you think, 'I'd happily ride this one day in, day out.'
 That's not entirely surprising when you're on a 10 grand superbike, but it's less common at the £1,000 mark.
 The Boardman SLR 8.9 is one of those bikes."

 The new Boardman SLR 8.9 Carbon mightily impressed road.cc technical editor Mat Brett, a man who regularly gets to ride bikes that cost the thick end of ten grand, and who's therefore not easily impressed.
 The highlight is an excellent, comfortable but sharp-handling frame that will stand component upgrades from the stock Tiagra parts as things wear out.

 With a Shimano 105 groupset on its 6061 aluminium frame, this is the lightest of Cube's Attain line of go-faster sportive bikes.
 There's clearance for 28mm tyres (28mm Conti Ultra Sport 2s are fitted) and a not-too-stretched riding position so it's quick, but you won't need pro-level flexibility to get comfortable on it.

-Evans Cycles bills the Arkose 2 as an adventure bike, and acknowledges that designation as indicating " a true all-rounder", which is definitely what the Arkose bikes have become since starting out as modest soft cyclocross bikes a few years ago.
-The Arkose 2 has room for 45mm tyres, or will happily take 28mm rubber for zipping along on the road, and has Shimano Tiagra components including hydraulic disc brakes, a rare feature on a sub-£1,000 bike.
+Evans Cycles bills the Arkose as an adventure bike, but acknowledges the category's versatility pointing out that this could be your "one do-it-all drop bar bike".
+That's definitely what the Arkose bikes have become since starting out as modest soft cyclocross bikes a few years ago.
+The Arkose D1 has room for 45mm 700C tyres or 53mm 650B tyres, or it will happily take 28mm rubber for zipping along on the road, and has Shimano Sora components.

 Canyon's Endurace follows the design of the carbon Endurace first introduced in 2014, but its aluminium frame is longer in the wheelbase and taller in the head tube, to create a more comfortable position.